 Because we have limited financial and managerial resources, we focus on research programs and product candidates that we identify for specific indications.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
-Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
+We may never realize the anticipated benefits of the acquisition of Combangio and by investing our limited resources in the acquisition of Combangio and the development of KPI-012, we may be required to forego or delay other opportunities.
+In addition, our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.

+KPI-012 has only been evaluated in a clinical trial outside of the United States.
 We may in the future conduct clinical trials for product candidates at sites outside the United States, and the FDA may not accept data from trials conducted in such locations.

-We may in the future choose to conduct one or more of our clinical trials outside the United States.
+Combangio has in the past chosen, and we may in the future choose, to conduct one or more of our clinical trials outside the United States.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of these data is subject to conditions imposed by the FDA.
 For example, the clinical trial must be well designed and conducted and be performed by qualified investigators in accordance with ethical principles.
 The trial population must also adequately represent the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinically meaningful.
 In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will depend on its determination that the trials also complied with all applicable U.S. laws and regulations.
-If the FDA does not accept the data from any trial that we conduct outside the United States, it would likely result in the need for additional trials, which would be costly and time-consuming and could delay or permanently halt our development of the applicable product candidates.
+In 2020 and 2021, Combangio conducted a Phase 1b clinical trial of KPI-012 for PCED in 12 patients in Mexico.
+KPI-012 has only been evaluated in clinical trials outside of the United States.
+Based on the results of the Phase 1b clinical trial conducted in Mexico, we plan to submit an IND application to the FDA for KPI-012 in the third quarter of 2022 and subject to regulatory clearance, commence a Phase 2/3 clinical trial of KPI-012 for PCED in the United States.
+However, if the FDA does not accept the data from Combangio's Phase 1b clinical trial of KPI-012 or any trial that we conduct in the future outside the United States, it would likely result in the need for additional trials, which would be costly and time-consuming and could delay or permanently halt our development of the applicable product candidates.